Skip to Content

 If quality is of utmost importance to you rather than the cost of seafood, I have found Sizzlefish to be of reliable quality and they ship to your home.

-Here is a range of readily available seafood in categories of inexpensive, moderate or expensive:
+Here is a range of readily available seafood in categories of inexpensive, moderate, or expensive:

-• Relatively inexpensive: perch, tilapia, clams, mussels, seafood blends (Trader Joes sells a seafood blend of shrimp, scallops & calamari for $7.99)
+• Relatively inexpensive: perch, tilapia, clams, mussels, seafood blends

-• Moderately priced: White-fleshed fish is usually fairly inexpensive and this would include cod, haddock, catfish, scallops, and snapper.
+• Moderately priced: White-fleshed fish is usually fairly inexpensive and this would include cod, haddock, catfish, scallops, and snapper

 • Relatively more expensive: Salmon, bluefin tuna, swordfish, crab, fresh oysters, seabass, & lobster.